 When information is displayed inside documents it can be very hard to find.
-For example, a customer service agent who needs to find details about a particular service very quickly to help a customer who is waiting on a call, does not want to be looking through a one hundred document.
+For example, a customer service agent who needs to find details about a particular service very quickly to help a customer who is waiting on a call does not want to be looking through a hundred documents.

 Pro tip: In Workspace 365, use the global search function for this, which helps you to search through information within documents as well.

 Usually, it is best to display information in pages rather than documents; pages can be more easily scanned by readers and can also be made more granular to be picked up through searches.
 It is also possible for a page to link through to a more detailed document if a person requires more information.

 What are the key approaches in providing a corporate knowledge base?

 When providing a corporate knowledge base, it is important to follow various different approaches, including: